ethereum/devp2p/caps/eth.md

 - When extending the locally-stored chain, implementations must also verify that the values of `difficulty`, `gas-limit` and `time` are within the bounds of protocol rules given in the [Yellow Paper].
-- The `gas-used` field of a block header must be less than or equal to the `gas-limit`.
+- The `gas-used` header field must be less than or equal to the `gas-limit`.
+- The `basefee-per-gas` header field must be present for blocks after the [London hard fork].
+Note that `basefee-per-gas` must be absent for earlier blocks.
+This rule was added implicity by [EIP-1559], which added the field into the definition of the Ethereum block hash.

 For complete blocks, we distinguish between the validity of the block's EVM state transition, and the (weaker) 'data validity' of the block.
 The definition of state